-6.3 The Commission expects Applications for a Decision to be complete and accurate.
+6.3 The Commission expects Applications to be complete and accurate.
 The Commission intends to specify a timeframe or deadline for the submission of responses to Commission information requests.
 Applicants should respond in a timely manner to any Commission information requests.